Synagogue of El Tránsito: Architecture

 Women were separated from men during services; a second-floor gallery was reserved for them.
-The gallery is located along the southern wall, having five broad openings looking down towards the ark of the Torah (called in the Sephardic tradition the hechal, hejal, heichal or heikal).
-The hechal developed a design innovation in the form of a great façade that had three vertical panels with a sebka motif in the center panel, as well as muqarnas cornices with vegetal and garden motifs.
+The gallery is located along the southern wall, having five broad openings looking down towards the ark of the Torah, called the hekhal by Sefardic Jews.
+The hekhal developed a design innovation in the form of a great façade that had three vertical panels with a sebka motif in the center panel as well as muqarnas cornices with vegetal and garden motifs.

-The architecture of El Tránsito influenced other 14th century synagogues, like the Cordoba Synagogue, which shared the three-panel façade hechal design and the Mudéjar architecture.
+The architecture of El Tránsito influenced other 14th-century synagogues, like the Córdoba Synagogue, which shared the three-panel façade hechal design and Mudéjar architecture.

-In contrast with the highly ornamented interior, the exterior of the synagogue was built of brick and stone and was plain and largely unadorned.
+In contrast with the highly ornamented interior, the synagogue's exterior was built of brick and stone and was plain and largely unadorned.
 The mixed stone and brick exterior walls are simple, with an aljima window (a pair of horseshoe arches) over the entry door.
-This left the synagogue an unassuming building that did not stand out from its surroundings, except in that its tall roof elevated it slightly above the adjacent buildings.
+This left the synagogue an unassuming building that did not stand out from its surroundings except its tall roof elevated it slightly above the adjacent buildings.

 The eastern wall received the most extensive ornamentation.
 It is divided into six pieces and is made of cedar wood.
-Its top half is decorated with septfoil arches, while the centre piece is patterned with arabesques.
-It is thought that Samuel Ha-Levi imported the wood from Lebanon to imitate King Salomon.
+Its top half is decorated with septifoil arches, while the centrepiece is patterned with arabesques.
+It is thought that Samuel imported the wood from Lebanon to imitate King Solomon.

 Mudéjar

-El Tránsito synagogue is a significant example of medieval Spain's mudéjar, or Islamic-inspired, style of art and architecture.
-Its façade was and remains a prime example of mudéjar architecture in Al-Andalus which symbolizes the social status, power, and influence of Samuel Ha-Levi.
+El Tránsito Synagogue is a significant example of medieval Spain's mudéjar, or Islamic-inspired, style of art and architecture.
+Its façade was and remains a prime example of mudéjar architecture in al-Andalus which symbolizes the social status, power, and influence of Samuel ha-Levi.
 Ha-Levi often interacted with the Nasrid dynasty's court in Granada at the palace of the Alhambra and very likely spoke Arabic.
 Because of this, it is believed he was inspired by the architecture and emulated it for the synagogue.

 Around the same time as the construction of the synagogue and the Alhambra by Muhammad V, Peter of Castile restored the Alcazar of Sevilla, a historic Almohad fortification with Nasrid architectural and mudéjar design elements.
 Muhammad V and Peter of Castile were allies on occasion.
 They are thought to have shared their architects and artisans to build the most opulent and luxurious palaces.
 As the king's treasurer, ha-Levi traveled between Seville, Granada, and Toledo while the synagogue was in construction.
 He also negotiated with the king's contractors and architects over construction expenses.
 As a result, he must have benefited from the same architects, masons, and design and architectural ideas.

 Islam architecture and aesthetic mixed with the Castilian coat of arms are significant in that it indicates a connivance from Ha-Levi towards the dominating religions.
 The fact that Samuel was entrusted with the use of the Castile seal indicates his power and reliability with Peter of Castile and his reign.